 This workshop is designed for endoscopists and trainees who have demonstrated experience in diagnostic endoscopy and wish to become skilled in the endoscopic management of GI bleeding.
+It is offered on a biennial basis and will next take place in 2019.
+Please register your interest in this workshop below.

 The endoscopic control of bleeding requires a team approach and endoscopy nurses looking to provide assistance for therapeutic endoscopy are encouraged to attend.